-Locate the file and click the Open button.
+Select the file from your computer and click the Open button .

 Choose Import Type

-Note: Choosing graded or ungraded when importing a SCORM file is permanent and cannot be changed in Canvas.
-If you import a SCORM file as an ungraded assignment, the assignment will not be worth points and will not display a grade for students.
+Note: The import type selected when importing a SCORM file is permanent and cannot be changed in Canvas.
+If a SCORM file is uploaded as an ungraded assignment, the assignment is not worth points, the assignment is not added to the gradebook, and students cannot earn a grade for the assignment.

 Click the Go button.